 3. Does Dom threaten you with violence if you don’t submit?

 Consequences, punishment and rules are not foreign words in BDSM.
 This also includes actions that are considered violence in other circles.
-Nevertheless, there is a massive difference to your personal boundaries, which must be accepted without “if” and “but”.
+Nevertheless, there is a massive difference to your personal limits, which must be accepted without “if” and “but”.

 We’re not talking about a Brat who demands a consequence and provokes a punishment with a cheeky “make sure of it”.
 Challenging and scratching are common ways of dealing between Tamer and Power Bottom.
 Arbitrary, unconsensual, non-consensual violence, however, is a different level.